 Question 1: Do I need to have a bachelor's degree to apply?

-No. However, a bachelor's degree from an accredited institution is preferred.
-Consideration will be given on a case-by-case basis to applicants holding an advanced professional degree, provided that you have completed at least 90 semester hours at the undergraduate level from a regionally accredited college or university, 30 units of which must consist of upper division coursework; i.e., junior or senior level courses.
+No. However, a bachelor’s degree from a regionally accredited institution or an institution that is recognized by U.S. Department of Education is preferred.
+Consideration will be given on a case-by-case basis to applicants holding an advanced professional degree, provided that you have completed at least 90 semester hours at the undergraduate level from a regionally accredited college or university or a college or university that is recognized by the U.S. Department of Education, 30 units of which must consist of upper division coursework; i.e., junior or senior level courses.

 Question 2: Do you require any prerequisite classes prior to application?

 No. There are currently no required prerequisite courses for the MSHS program.